Bob Huggins: Cincinnati

 Huggins was the head coach of the Cincinnati Bearcats from 1989 to 2005.
 When Huggins was hired, the Bearcats had not earned a bid to the NCAA tournament since 1977.
 The Bearcats were invited to the NIT in his first two years, and then advanced to the Final Four of the 1992 NCAA tournament, Huggins' third season as coach.
 This was the first of 13 consecutive seasons in which the Bearcats appeared in the NCAA tournament.

-Twenty-seven percent of Huggins's players graduated with a degree, a rate described by one commentator as "abysmal".
-During four of his years as Cincinnati's head coach, his graduation rate was 0%; that is, none of his players earned a degree.
-In 2021, Huggins told a Pittsburgh Post-Gazette reporter that criticism of his graduation rates was a "terrible rap", noting that his junior college transfers were not treated as graduates even if they later earned a degree.
-According to the NCAA, the Bearcats men's basketball team's graduation rate increased as soon as Huggins left the head coaching job, although as late as 2017, it continued to be much lower than for other athletic programs at Cincinnati.

 Overall, Huggins compiled a 399–127 record (.759) in his 16 years at Cincinnati, making him the winningest basketball coach in the school's history.
 Only Ed Jucker has a better win percentage among Bearcats coaches.
 Huggins directed Cincinnati to ten conference regular-season titles and eight league tournament titles.
 The Bearcats appeared in post-season play in each of Huggins' 16 seasons.
 In addition to their Final Four appearance in 1992, they advanced to the Elite Eight of the NCAA tournament two other times, in 1993 and 1996.

 Huggins earned the Ray Meyer Award as the Conference USA Coach of the Year a record three times (1997–98, 1998–99, and 1999–2000), and was a unanimous choice for C-USA Coach of the Decade.
 He was selected national coach of the year by ESPN.com in 2001–02.
 He was named co-national coach of the year by The Sporting News and was Basketball Times' national coach of the year in 1997–98.
 His teams won five consecutive conference tournament titles—all four Great Midwest Conference titles from 1992 to 1995 and the first Conference USA men's basketball tournament in 1996.
 During his tenure, Huggins coached three consensus All-Americans: Danny Fortson, Kenyon Martin, and Steve Logan.